 - Restore energy to the skin by moving your fingers in small upward circles across the neck, chin, cheeks, nose and temples.

-- Following the right side of the diagram, use your index fingers to first apply gentle pressure to your chin before massaging across the chin, up the inner cheeks, across the outer nose, up the forehead and across the forehead to thetemples.
+- Use your index fingers to first apply gentle pressure to your chin before massaging across the chin, up the inner cheeks, across the outer nose, up the forehead and across the forehead to thetemples.
 Repeat several times, making the movement fluid, pressing gently on the center of your chin each time.

 - Using your index finger, rub vigorously under the nose and across the upper lip from left to right for 15 seconds.